aymarino/aymarino.github.io/_posts/2023-10-21-static-site-login.md

 }
 ```

 That's it!
-The whole flow for authentication looks like this:
+The whole flow for login and authentication looks like this:

 ```mermaid
 sequenceDiagram